cogentcore/core/README.md

 * icons/actions/adjusthsl.svg has a rectangle with an opacity gradient -- not rendering -- unclear if any gradients are rendering properly

+* dashes not scaling with transform

+* default join not looking right for some test cases..

 * clip-path and ClipPath element..

 * impl ViewBox options